 Due to their weight and how fire engines tend to drive, this can cause specific issues to crop up for trucks, especially in the suspension and electrical systems.

-For suspension systems, fire departments are increasingly moving to air ride suspension systems because they’re easier to service and less expensive, said Warren Miller, shop supervisor for the City of Loveland.
+For suspension systems, fire departments are increasingly moving to air ride suspension systems because they’re cheaper to maintain, provide more stability while driving, and decrease wear and tear on the truck's body, said Warren Miller, shop supervisor for the City of Loveland.
 But this doesn’t mean that leaf spring suspensions have been fully phased out, meaning that fire department technicians need to keep an eye out for certain wear and tear.

 “We actually do quite a few front springs on our apparatus, because [on] the packs, all the springs touch, and then you get a lot of corrosion issues in between,” Lane explained.
-“So it actually breaks the spring, not from being overloaded or overweight, but from the corrosion.”
+“So it actually breaks the spring, not from being overloaded or overweight, but from the corrosion or delaminating and rustjacking.”

 Then, Sims added that even with air suspension systems, technicians still need to keep an eye on a truck’s ride height, as failing to do so “can definitely lead to premature wear and tear on your suspension system.”